MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-416-Ambulatory-Surgical-Services/subpart-H-Requirements-Under-Ambulatory-Surgical-Center-Quality-Reporting-ASCQR-Program/section-416.310.md

 (b) *Requirements for claims-based measures not using QDCs.* The data collection period for claims-based quality measures not using QDCs is paid Medicare fee-for-service claims from the calendar year 2 years prior to the payment determination year.
 Only claims for services furnished in each calendar year paid by the MAC by April 30 of the following year of the ending data collection period will be included in the data used for the payment determination.

-(c) *Requirements for data submitted via an online data submission tool*—(1) *Requirements for data submitted via a CMS online data submission tool*—(i) *QualityNet account for web-based measures.* ASCs, and any agents submitting data on an ASC's behalf, must maintain a QualityNet account in order to submit quality measure data to the QualityNet website for all web-based measures submitted via a CMS online data submission tool.
-A QualityNet security official is necessary to set up such an account for the purpose of submitting this information.
+(c) *Requirements for data submitted via an online data submission tool*—(1) *Requirements for data submitted via a CMS online data submission tool*—(i) *CMS-designated information system account for web-based measures.* ASCs, and any agents submitting data on an ASC's behalf, must maintain an account for the CMS-designated information system in order to submit quality measure data to the CMS-designated information system for all web-based measures submitted via a CMS online data submission tool.
+A security official is necessary to set up such an account for the CMS-designated information system for the purpose of submitting this information.

 (ii) *Data collection requirements.* The data collection period for quality measures for which data are submitted via a CMS online data submission tool is for services furnished during the calendar year 2 years prior to the payment determination year.
 Beginning with the CY 2017 payment determination year, data collected must be submitted during the period of January 1 to May 15 in the year prior to the payment determination year.